MrFastwind/The-Button-in-GO/README.md

 Once you have Go installed, follow these steps:

-1. Clone the repository: `git clone https://github.com/mrfastwind/the-button-game.git`
+1. Clone the repository: `git clone https://github.com/MrFastwind/The-Button-in-GO.git`
-2. Navigate to the project directory: `cd the-button-game`
+2. Navigate to the project directory: `cd The-Button-in-GO`
 3. Build the project: `go build`
-4. Run the game: `./the-button-game`
+4. Run the game: `./the-button-go`

 ## Gameplay